Can't afford a sexbot? This one twerks for tips online

 Parker didn't offer specifics on how mechanics of the connection between person and machine would actually work, or what the user should actually expect to feel.
 We'll let you know if the company responds to our request for follow-up.

 Some of CamSoda's previous attempts at grabbing headlines, which include the "Ohroma" VR porn gas mask and an app that lets you lick your phone to measure your oral sex capabilities, seem like little more than crude jokes.
-Others, such as a partnership with RealDolls that lets people use teledildonic sex dolls at home to simulate sex with a live performer on their computer or phone screen, seem more genuinely forward thinking -- perhaps unsettlingly so.
+Its partnership with RealDolls, which lets people use teledildonic sex dolls at home to simulate sex with a live performer on their computer or phone screen, seems more genuinely forward thinking.
+Perhaps unsettlingly so.

 Cardi-Bot falls somewhere in the middle, maybe.
 It's an obvious gimmick meant to grab attention and pull visitors into the site above all else, but one that also might hint at a future where virtual sex workers blur the lines between fantasy and reality.
 And, regardless of where you fall on the subject of sex robots, the thing has grabbed enough of your attention to get you through this story, at least.